-We’re almost at the end of our Google Shopping journey.
+We’re almost at the end of our Google Channel journey.
 Something that’s been around as long as bidding strategies might seem like a curious way to wrap up our advanced tactics, but Google’s made so many strides with their smart bidding strategies, this post would feel incomplete without it.

 These are the basic bid strategies Google gives you now: